bad-Al-code/learnsphere/services/auth-service/README.md

 # LearnSphere - Auth Service

 This service is responsible for all authentication and user account management within the LearnSphere platform.
-It handles user registration, login, session management via secure cookies, password resets, and email verification.
+It handles user registration, login, session management via secure cookies, password resets, email verification, and provides a comprehensive audit trail for security events.

 ## Features